One of my most requested baby topics–a BabyBjorn carrier review!

-While this isn’t the carrier your baby will wear the longest, I do deem it an absolute essential for a baby registry.
-It’s under $100, so very affordable as far as carriers go, and I would rank this within the top three (if not number one) baby essential for us.
+While this isn’t the carrier your baby will wear the longest, I do deem it absolutely essential for a baby registry.
+It’s under $100, so very affordable as far as carriers go, and I would rank this within the top three (if not number one) baby essentials for us.
 The best starter baby carrier, in my opinion!
 I would rather have this carrier for the newborn stage and another carrier for the “next stage” over 99% of everything else on my registry.
 Also, just because she’s bigger doesn’t mean we don’t still use it all the time–we just use this for shorter wearing sessions (or around the house–we’ve started wearing her while we’re cooking dinner because she loves to watch us cook and it’s really helpful during that fussy hour before her dinner bottle/bedtime routine starts).

 Why we love it:

-It basically has boning in the back–the straps are padded and structured for extra comfort and a lot of support.
+It has boning in the back–the straps are padded and structured for extra comfort and a lot of support.

-Like the mini, it’s a front-worn carrier that works both baby facing in and out.
+Like the mini, it’s a front-worn carrier that works both baby-facing in and out.

-It’s made of their 3D mesh fabric–which is ideal for summer babies but also for winter babies because when they’re really bundled it can get too hot in there, too!
+It’s made of their 3D mesh fabric–which is ideal for summer babies but also for winter babies because when they’re bundled it can get too hot in there, too!
 (Granted, I don’t think the above carrier was too hot for summer either, it’s still breathable!)

 This is the carrier we use the majority of the time when we’re out and about, now that June is bigger.
 (She’s about 16 pounds and 7 months old as I’m writing this.)
 However, we’ll still use the mini for quicker errands/around the house/travel.
 As it’s easier/faster to put on, and it’s easy to store in my bag.

-I personally opted for this carrier as our second carrier over the Air (below) and the Ergo.
+I opted for this carrier as our second carrier over the Air (below) and the Ergo.
 Because to me, this one was a more streamlined, minimal design.
 Whereas the Air looked too bulky and structured for what I was wanting.
-Additionally, while this one only lasts up to 15 months/26 pounds, I don’t really envision myself wanting to carry June for long periods of time once she’s over 26 pounds because that seems VERY HEAVY.
+Additionally, while this one only lasts up to 15 months/26 pounds, I don’t envision myself wanting to carry June for long periods once she’s over 26 pounds because that seems VERY HEAVY.
 (But I could be wrong?!)
 Additionally, I think this carrier has the MOST back support, like I said, due to the boning.

 Additionally, it’s not as fast or straightforward to get on simply because it has more straps (for more support).
 But that also means more adjusting, more things to buckle.
 And it’s not as intuitive to get on nor as fast.
-I’m splitting hairs here, because it’s really a difference of like 30 seconds.
+I’m splitting hairs here because it’s a difference of like 30 seconds.
 But when you have a screaming newborn and you’re a new parent, 30 seconds feels like an eternity!
-Because we were already used to the Babybjorn mini, it was really easy for us to figure out.
+Because we were already used to the BabyBjorn mini, it was really easy for us to figure out.
 But I think as new parents we would’ve been more overwhelmed.

 Because of the boning/thicker straps, it’s also not as comfortable to wear via air travel as it’s not as comfy to sit in with a seat back.
 (But that’s also a very minor/niche thing).
 Additionally, this means it’s bulkier, so not as foldable.
-And therefore, takes up more room and it’s not really possible to stuff into a diaper bag, not easily packable, etc.
+And therefore, takes up more room and it’s not possible to stuff it into a diaper bag, not easily packable, etc.

-One heads up: We had a hard time figuring out the fold of the top flap–it kept popping up, but turns out we were folding it incorrectly and not folding it far enough down, so if you have that issue, just know that!
+One heads up: We had a hard time figuring out the fold of the top flap–it kept popping up but turns out we were folding it incorrectly and not folding it far enough down, so if you have that issue, just know that!

 0-15 months and 7-26 pounds.

 I LOVE this carrier and it is perfect for what it’s designed for!
-When baby gets older, the back support on this one makes a HUGE difference, AND I do think this is a more versatile carrier than the mini if you are wanting to wear baby for longer periods of time.
+When your growing baby gets older, the back support on this one makes a HUGE difference, AND I do think this is a more versatile carrier than the mini if you are wanting to wear your baby for longer periods of time.

-I also think the PRO’s of this carrier can also be CON’s depending on what you want the carrier for and your lifestyle, if that makes sense?
+I also think the pros of this carrier can also be CONs depending on what you want the carrier for and your lifestyle if that makes sense.
 (I.E. it has more padding for comfort.
 But that means it’s not as easy to stuff in your bag if you’re on the go.
 It means it’s not as newborn friendly IMO although it will WORK for a newborn, easily, etc!)

-I truly do think having both this carrier and the mini cover all of our bases–I just don’t think that ONE carrier exists that would satisfy all of our needs, if that makes sense?
+I truly do think having both this carrier and the mini cover all of our bases–I just don’t think that ONE carrier exists that would satisfy all of our needs if that makes sense.
 However, if you really truly only want ONE carrier and you want a carrier that does it all up to 26 pounds–this is the carrier of the two that you would want!
 (Unless you want one that can also be worn on your back, through age three–then consider Kendall’s carrier below!)